vorlie/IotaPlayer/README.md

 A feature-rich music player application with playlist management, playback controls, song information display, volume and progress tracking, Discord integration, and more.

+## Very Special Thanks!
+ - [DarkDetect](https://github.com/albertosottile/darkdetect) for the source code for windows dark mode detection.
+    - Where used?
+It was used as a base for getting ColorizationColor from the registry.

 ## Features

 ### TODO: